Differences of Microblading & Eyebrow Feathering

 What Are the Risks Associated with Microblading?

 Microblading comes with its own risks.
 After every session, take the time to perform the aftercare prescribed by your therapist.
 Since you are getting tattoos done on your eyebrows, this is necessary to ensure you do not get an infection.
 Follow-up sessions could increase your risk of scarring.
 Microblading creates wounds on your skin.
 Do not pick at the scabs that form.
 If you are pregnant, make sure to get your doctor's approval before undergoing this procedure.
 Research the credentials of your potential therapist, including their previous work.
-Our Brazilian Beauty professionals are all licenced.
+Our Believe in Beautiful professionals are all licenced.
 Other risks include redness, swelling, itching, and bruising.
 If you are concerned about the risks associated with microblading, consult a doctor.

 What Happens During a Microblading Session?